Abdogouhmad/gitpush/README.md

 # **pushing to github using c and bash**

 **hello LAZY people**
+**TL;DR**
-this program is made using c language under ```system()``` function, which gives the abiltity to interect with your system.
-In addition, I have upload a new bash script which does the same task but little more advance *check by yourself :*
+this gitauto(c) program is made using c language under ```system()``` function, which gives the abiltity to interect with your system.
+In addition, I have upload a new bash script which does the same task but with a little fun *check by yourself :* I have been working lately on bash script that do a humble task for adding, commiting and push.

 ![lazy asf](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExeG05c3lrMmltaGRvd2M1eDh4bGJwejNhcnB2bWV6aGJ6MXVteGE4MCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Hn1VPQRmzEZUc/giphy.gif)